 Q: What is the award selection criteria?

 A: Grants are competitive and limited by available funding resources.
-The Press will award two to four grants per calendar year.
+The Press will award as many grants per calendar year as funding can support.
 Grants will be assessed on the following criteria:

 —strength of proposal by a current or prospective author who: